New and improved for 2020!!

 In 2004 Rob McFarland was an IT consultant who had never been published.
 Now he’s one of Australia’s leading travel writers, with six awards including Travel Writer of the Year.

-Join students who’ve been published in newspapers and magazines all over the world.
+Join writers who’ve gone on to be been published in newspapers and magazines all over the world.

 “I’m so glad I did this!
 I would recommend the course to anyone.”
 Lisa B

 Module 1 – Planning and writing – this module concentrates on writing: what is good travel writing, the writing process, how to grab the reader’s attention, how to structure your story, how to close a feature, how to edit your story and a comprehensive writing toolkit specifically geared to travel.
 It also covers the things you need to do before you travel and while you’re in a destination that will enable to you write a feature when you get home.

 Module 1 – Q & A – an opportunity to ask any questions about Module 1 via email, phone or Skype.